cmcgerty/Sofar2mqtt/README.md

 ...and upload.

-Run it on the desktop, not connected to you invertor, you can test that wifi and mqtt are connected and see some messages in the serial monitor.
+Run it on the desktop, not connected to you invertor, to test that wifi and mqtt are connected and see some messages in the serial monitor.
 The OLED screen should show "Connected" to indicate a connection to WiFi and MQTT.
 It will also show "RS485 Error" to indicate that the connection to the interter is not there.

 # Connect to Inverter